MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/matchmaking/config-examples.md

 The system of queues and rules provides the flexibility to handle a large number of scenarios.
 Below are examples of some of the more common matchmaking use cases, and their associated queues.
 Each of these can be submitted directly via the [Matchmaking Admin API](xref:titleid.playfabapi.com.multiplayer.matchmakingadmin).
 These options can also be set via the Game Manager UI.

-## My First Queue, or "Quick Match"
+## My first queue, or "quick match"

 Every title should begin with this simple queue to work out their basic flows.
 This queue matches two players together, and contains one optional rule that requires players to pass in the same build string in order to match.
 If no build is specified, the player may match with other players in this queue regardless of build.